cloudurable/kafka-training/java/lab6.3/README.md

 consumer.assign(Arrays.asList(part0, part1);
 ```
 Using consumer as before with ***poll()***.
-Manual Partition assignment negates use of group coordination, and auto consumer fail over - Each consumer acts independently even if in a consumer group (use unique group id to avoid confusion).
+Manual Partition assignment negates the use of group coordination and auto consumer failover.
+Each consumer acts independently even if in a consumer group (use unique group id to avoid confusion).
 You have to use ***assign()*** or ***subscribe()***, but not both.
+Use ***subscribe()*** to allow Kafka to manage failover and load balancing with consumer groups.
+Use ***assign()*** if you want to work with partitions exact.

 ### Consumer Alive if Polling

 Calling ***poll()*** marks consumer as alive.
 If consumer continues to call ***poll()***, then consumer is alive and in consumer group and gets messages for partitions assigned (has to call before every ***max.poll.interval.ms*** interval), If not calling ***poll()***, even if consumer is sending heartbeats, consumer is still considered dead.
 Processing of records from ***poll*** has to be faster than ***max.poll.interval.ms*** interval or your consumer could be marked dead!
-***max.poll.records*** is used to limit total records returned from a poll call - easier to predict max time to process records on each poll interval.
+The ***max.poll.records*** is used to limit total records returned from a `poll` method call and makes it easier to predict max time to process the records on each poll interval.

 ### Message Delivery Semantics

 There are three message delivery semantics: at most once, at least once and exactly once.

-At most once is messages may be lost but are never redelivered.
+At most once is messages may be lost but never redelivered.
 At least once is messages are never lost but may be redelivered.
 Exactly once is each message is delivered once and only once.
 Exactly once is preferred but more expensive, and requires more bookkeeping for the producer and consumer.

 ### "At-Least-Once" - Delivery Semantics